Notes on Thermodynamics

 In the examples that follow, the heat engine will be a sealed container of gas (the working substance) with a weighted piston on top.
 When the gas expands it does work against gravity and when it compresses it does \(PdV\) work.

-2. Power stroke: the gas absorbs heat, expanding and doing work until it reaches \((T_H, V_H)\)
+- Power stroke: the gas absorbs heat, expanding and does work until it reaches \((T_H, V_H)\)

 Potentials